|

 Kin-GAP Independent Living Program (ILP) Services

-Kin-GAP youths in extended benefits remain eligible for ILP services.
-The extended Kin-GAP youth who receives ILP delivered services is subject to the National Youth in Transition Database reporting rules, which are handled by the assigned SW.
+Kin-GAP youth in extended benefits remain eligible for ILP services.
+The extended Kin-GAP youth who receives ILP delivered services is subject to the National Youth in Transition Database reporting rules, which the assigned SW handles.

 Kin-GAP Continuation of Benefits Out-of-State

-Counties are to encourage RGs and NMFDs to apply for Medicaid in the new state of residence.
+Counties must encourage RGs and NMFDs to apply for Medicaid in their new state of residence.

 AAP/Kin-GAP Overpayments